dfreeman500/City-data/README.md

 # City-data

 This app allows the user to get data on a city (or cities) using the Openweather API and webscraping from wikipedia.
 You enter a city and state and the openweather api searches for the temperature.
 If the input is valid and a temperature is returned, the program generates a wikipedia url.
 If the url is valid and has enough structure for scraping, the program scrapes the information from the page and stores the info into a csv file (city_data.csv).

+A command line app (main.py) and a GUI flask app (flask_app.py) are available (graphs not available on flask.app.py)

-Matplotlib can read the csv and show bar graphs of estimated population and population density (not all cities provide this information).
+For the command line app, Matplotlib can read the csv and show bar graphs of estimated population and population density (not all cities provide this information).
 The program works best for American cities.

-A command line app (main.py) and a GUI flask app (flask_app.py) are available (graphs not available on flask.app.py)
+Each wikipedia page has varying information on each city.

 #

 # Code Louisville Features Met: